imbue-ai/untitled-ai.github.io/_posts/2020-08-06-understanding-self-supervised.md

 - Josh Albrecht
 ---

-# Summary

 In this post, we review a few state of the art approaches to self-supervised learning (SimCLR, MoCo, and BYOL) and highlight a surprising finding from our own research: that **batch normalization can cause contrastive learning**.
 This serves to unify all of these algorithms as alternative approaches to contrastive learning.
+The code used for this blog post can be found at [https://github.com/untitled-ai/self_supervised](https://github.com/untitled-ai/self_supervised).

 # What is self-supervised learning?